danhermes/xamarin-book-examples/README.md

 <b>Chapter 9 – Cross-platform Architecture</b><br/>
 How to architect a cross-platform application by managing platform-specific code.
 Project-level options in Xamarin including Portable Class Libraries(PCLs) and Shared Projects.
 Cross-platform coding techniques including conditional compilation, Dependency Injection(DI), and partial classes.

+<h1>FULL BOOK DESCRIPTION</h1>

+<h2>Xamarin Mobile Application Development</h2>
+a book by Dan Hermes

+Xamarin Mobile Application Development is a hands-on Xamarin.Forms primer and a cross-platform reference for building native Android, iOS, and Windows Phone apps using C# and .NET.
+This book explains how to use Xamarin.Forms, Xamarin.Android, and Xamarin.iOS to build business apps for your customers and consumer apps for Google Play and the iTunes App Store.
+Learn how to leverage Xamarin.Forms to optimize cross-platform development using the most common UI pages, layouts, views, controls, and UI patterns.
+Combine these with platform-specific UI to craft a visually stunning and highly interactive mobile user experience.
+Explore solution-building techniques from starter-to-enterprise to help you decouple your functional layers, manage your platform-specific code, and share your cross-platform classes for code reuse, testability, and maintainability.
+This comprehensive recipe and reference book, featuring over 200 C# code examples with downloadable C# and XAML, addresses one of the most important and vexing problems in the software industry today: How do we effectively design and develop cross-platform mobile applications?

+What you’ll learn:
+<li>How to build world-class mobile apps for iOS, Android, and Windows Phone using C#</li>
+<li>How to organize your Xamarin code into a professional-grade application architecture</li>
+<li>The latest Xamarin techniques for cross-platform UI using Xamarin.Forms</li>
+<li>When and how to use platform-specific features such as UI and gesture handling</li>
+<li>Data-binding, local data access, data synchronization, and web services for mobile apps</li>
+<li>Cross-platform architecture and design to maximize portability and code reuse</li>

+This is book is for C# and ASP.NET developers, architects, and technical managers as well as many Android and iOS developers.